Dr Clare Taylor and Dr Jim Moore highlight five key learning points to take away from the updated NICE guideline on chronic heart failure in adults

 STP=sustainability and transformation partnership; ICS=integrated care system; NT-proBNP=N-terminal pro-B-type natriuretic peptide; BNP=B-type natriuretic peptide

-Implementation actions for clinical pharmacists
+Implementation actions for clinical pharmacists in general practice

 written by Gupinder Syan, Training and Clinical Outcomes Manager, Soar Beyond Ltd